July 2019 Update: Accident victim receives $1.8 million dollar injury settlement weeks before trial.

 According to the complaint for damages, Salgado proceeded through the intersection on a solid green traffic light.
 She had the right-of-way.
 At the same time a Quigg Brothers Construction company dump truck driven by April Kimbrough was attempted to make a left-hand turn at the intersection.
 The dump truck collided into the minivan on the front driver’s side.

 Salgado was severely injured and suffered damages as a result of this collision.
 She was trapped inside her crushed vehicle (see more accident scene photos).
 First responders from Riverside Fire had use the jaws-of-life to extract her from the minivan and transport her and the children to Providence Medical Center for emergency medical treatment.
 Salgado was later airlifted to Harborview Medical center where she required emergency surgery.
-She suffered serious injuries and lacerations to her scalp and left ear resulting in a traumatic brain injury; injuries to her left arm and elbow; and serious damage to her left knee, femur, fibula and lower leg.
+She suffered serious injuries and lacerations to her scalp and left ear; injuries to her left arm and elbow; and serious damage to her left knee, femur, fibula and lower leg.

 According to the police report, the driver of the dump truck told officers, “This is my fault…I didn’t see her.”
 Independent witnesses to the crash confirmed that Salgado had a green light at the time of the collision.
 Kimbrough was cited by police for causing the collision and for failing to yield the right-of-way.